yogesh-sindam/Terraform/README.md

 use terraform workspace, it will manage state file according to environment

-12) What are Terraform workspaces, and when should you use them?
+12) What are Terraform workspaces, and when should you use them? use terraform workspace, it will manage state file according to environment

 13) Explain the difference between depends_on and implicit dependency.